pipeops-dev/pipeops-docs/docs/Collaboration/teams.md

 ![Create New Team 3](https://pub-30c11acc143348fcae20835653c5514d.r2.dev//20/39/team_project_ac64eeed27.png)

-Note: Team members can be invited after the team is created.
+Note: You can invite team members before you create a team.
 Navigate to the **Invite Team Member** section on the right side of the page to add collaborators.
 Alternatively, you can follow the instructions below to add team members.

 ## Adding Team Members